kli47/GettingandCleaningDataCourseProject/README.md

 # uses dpylr select function to select() subject, activity number, and all columns containing "mean" or "std" using the selection helper contains().
 This generates a data set (data) with the aforementioned columns
 data <- select(merge, subject, activity_number, contains("mean"), contains("std"))

-# changes activity names to lower case for readability (was originally entirally capitalized)
+# changes activity names to lower case for readability (was originally capitalized)
 activities$activity <- tolower(activities$activity)

 # replaces underscores in activity names with spaces for readability